Creative DIY Easter Eggs Idea: the Little Prince

 Working on this project with your children will be a perfect time to tell them a story of the Little Prince, who loves his Rose, and tamed the Fox, who travels through the galaxy speaking with the King, Drunkard, Lamplighter and other fascinating characters.

-Now it’s time to get creative and have some fun painting this amazing eggs!
+Now it’s time to get creative and have some fun painting these fantastic eggs!

 You will need: